Multi-Disciplinary Writer, Artist,

 Also, performances and collaborations with Black Voices for Peace and the late Damu Smith, DC Poets Against The War, the Smithsonian Institute, Busboys and Poets and the Ascension Writer’s series in Washington, DC; the Atlanta Arts Festival and the National Black Arts Festival in Atlanta; the Darkroom Collective in Boston; the Painted Bride Arts Center and Temple University in Philadelphia; the Nuyorican Poets Café in New York City and the University of California at Los Angeles.

-Adjunct Professor, Information Technology, Trinity University, January 2012 to 2013, Washington, D.C.
+Adjunct Professor, Information Literacy, Trinity University, January 2012 to 2013, Washington, D.C.
 I planned and taught methods of researching in libraries and on the Internet, with various databases, including scholarly sources.
 I also taught APA- and Chicago-style research paper formats, tested students on current events and introduced various topics on the role of information and media in modern society.

 Adjunct Professor, Journalism, Howard University, September 2007 to May 2008, Washington, D.C.
 Planned courses and taught introduction to news writing, as well as specialized reporting.
 Assigned and graded weekly assignments and exams on current events, as well as special projects.